 3. Burning Smells or Sparks Coming from an Outlet

 If you smell burning or notice sparks coming out of an outlet, then this is an indication that your circuit breaker is bad and needs to be replaced.
-This issue occurs when too much current passes through a circuit, resulting in the breaker failing to trip and allowing the electricity to flow uninterruptedly and causing sparks or burning smells.
+This issue occurs when too much current passes through a circuit, resulting in the breaker failing to trip and allowing the electricity to flow uninterruptedly and causing sparks or a burning smell.

 4. Old Age

 In some cases, the circuit breaker can begin to malfunction simply because it is old.
 Over time, a circuit breaker can become worn down and start to lose its effectiveness.
 This means that it won’t be able to handle the same amount of current as when it was new.
 If your circuit breaker has been in use for over 10 years, then it might be time to start thinking about replacing it.
+This is a common problem in older homes.

 What are the Signs that Lead to a Bad Breaker?